 If some part of this integration does not work now or stops working in the future I make no gaurantees and this is provided "AS IS" without hope of service or warranty.
 If you use this integration you agree to hold me unresponsible for what may happen to your Ring account in the event that Ring deems this type of usage of the API unreasonable.
-You agree to hold me unresponsible for what may happen to your home, personal property, self, family, etc. You agree to hold me unresponsible.
+You agree to hold me unresponsible for what may happen to your home, personal property, self, family, etc. if the integration does not work or does not do what you think it should.
+You agree to hold me unresponsible.
 End of story.

 If that sounds okay then continue onwards...